-In the second topic covered by our video series #AscertiaOn, Ascertia’s Mike Hathaway and Sam Crook discuss the importance of standards in enabling cross-border business.
+In the second topic covered by our #AscertiaOn video series, Ascertia’s Mike Hathaway and Sam Crook discuss the importance of standards in enabling cross-border business.

-Together, the pair look at perceived barriers as a result of legislation as well as how e-Signatures continue to develop.
-They also assess the impact of regulation, not only in different industries but across different countries too, and the importance of longevity when it comes to electronic signing.
+Together, the pair look at perceived barriers as a result of legislation, as well as how eSignatures continue to develop.
+They also assess the impact of regulation, in different industries and across different countries, and the importance of longevity when it comes to electronic signing.

-And for those interested in the first topic we covered (digital transformation), our summary is here.
+For those interested in the first topic we covered, digital transformation our summary is here.

 The importance of standards when conducting cross-border business